mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

 3. **ColorSettings Composable:**
     - Accepts a `Context` for file operations and two lambda functions: `onsave` (called when the user saves the colors) and `onrevert` (called when the user reverts to default colors).
     - State Variables:
-        - `primaryColor`, `secondaryColor`, `tertiaryColor`, `textColor`: These hold the current color values as strings, reflecting the values in `globalcolors.currentScheme`.
+        - `primaryColor`, `secondaryColor`, `tertiaryColor`, `textColor`: These hold the current color values as strings, reflecting the values in `GlobalColors.currentScheme`.
     - LaunchedEffect:
-        - When the `globalcolors.currentScheme` changes (e.g., after loading or resetting), it updates the local state variables to match.
+        - When the `GlobalColors.currentScheme` changes (e.g., after loading or resetting), it updates the local state variables to match.
     - Layout:
         - Uses a `Column` to arrange the components vertically with even spacing.
         - `OutlinedColorTextField` composables are used for each color input.
         - Two buttons are provided:
-            - "Save Colors": Calls `globalcolors.saveColorScheme` with the new colors and invokes the `onsave` lambda.
+            - "Save Colors": Calls `GlobalColors.saveColorScheme` with the new colors and invokes the `onsave` lambda.
-            - "Revert to Default Colors": Calls `globalcolors.resetToDefaultColors` and invokes the `onrevert` lambda.
+            - "Revert to Default Colors": Calls `GlobalColors.resetToDefaultColors` and invokes the `onrevert` lambda.

 4. **OutlinedColorTextField Composable:**
     - A custom composable for color input.